mars13/nf_rna_pipeline/Readme.md

 # Nextflow RNA-seq Pipeline

 This pipeline is designed for the analysis of RNA-seq data, covering various modules such as alignment, assembly, QC, fusion detection, and expression analysis.
-It is flexible and can currently handle paired-end sequencing data (with intention to expand to single-end for the modules that support it).

 ## Overview